 Games are a natural way to generate user interest.
 Gaming mobile advertisements work great when marketing apps.
 For example, if the app is about problem-solving or finding directions on a map, short and quick gaming videos that let the users do test it works great as an advertisement.

 Gaming mobile advertising is a great way to engage customers at a basic level.
-These also work well to generate user data like consumer profiles, etc. Additionally, gamification based ads create high conversion rates since they manage to capture user attention.
+These also work well to generate user data like consumer profiles, etc. Since game based learning is now being considered a highly evolved means of education by all sectors, gamification based ads create high conversion rates since they manage to capture user attention.

 A potential consumer involved in a challenging game is more likely to spend 10 or more seconds on the advertisement.